Mf-ff99/moodify-api/README.md

  Moodify tracks your mood, hours slept, as well as other odds and ends of information that you choose to add.
  Moodify utilizes react-chart-js-2 to build a comprehensive chart of your moods from the information you add.

+ ## API Endpoints

+ POST /api/users endpoint
+ ==
+  POST's to this endpoint with the approriate values will register a user within the moodify-users table in the PostgreSQL Database

+POST /api/auth/login
+==
+ POSTs to the /auth/login endpoint need to contain a username and password associated with a previously-registered user.
+Appropriately submitted credentials will return an auth-token.

+GET /api/moods/
+==
+ Fetching from the /api/moods/ endpoint returns the moods created by the logged-in user.

+POST /api/moods/
+==
+  POST requests made to this endpoint must contain the user's current mood, a note, a category ID, and hours slept.

 ## The backend tech stack